j2store/userguide/example_to_create_a_downloadable_product.md

 >**IMPORTANT**: Rename the file as ***.htaccess***

-All the files uploaded to this folder is now protected.
+All the files uploaded to this folder, are now protected.

 ##### Step 3: Point J2Store to use the files in this folder.